Platformio Custom Build

 -D SSD1306_DISPLAY Enable SSD1306 OLED display.

--D OLED_SDA=N Set the OLED I2C SDA pin (default 4).
+-D OLED_SDA=N Set the default OLED I2C SDA pin (default 4).
+Also exposed as a runtime pref unless OLED_PINS_BLOCKED is set.

--D OLED_SCL=N Set the OLED I2C SCL pin (default 5).
+-D OLED_SCL=N Set the default OLED I2C SCL pin (default 5).
+Also exposed as a runtime pref unless OLED_PINS_BLOCKED is set.

 -D OLED_FLIP=true Flip the OLED display vertically.